Study Away Planning Timeline

-- Attend an information session hosted by the Office of Cross-Cultural Programs
+- Attend an information session hosted by peer advisers from the Office of Cross-Cultural Programs.

-- Set up a meeting with the Office of Cross-Cultural Programs
+- Set up a meeting with the study away advisor or peer advisers in the Office of Cross-Cultural Programs.

-- Discuss your academic and study-away plans with your faculty advisor to determine when is the best time for you to study away
+- Discuss your academic and study away plans with your faculty adviser to determine when is the best time for you to study away.

 One year before study away